Good for You (Selena Gomez song): Composition and lyrical interpretation

 "Good for You" is a pop and electro-R&B slow jam, which contains elements of hip hop in its structure.
 A dark and restrained record, "Good for You" represents a new sound for Gomez, and a transition from the primarily pop influences of her previous releases.
 It takes on a more stripped-down, starked, sleek, sad noir and minimalist sound, while also comprising a mellow, low-key snap-drop, hip hop drum beat and a slow, R&B-like chorus.
 Mikael Wood of the Los Angeles Times wrote, "Rather than jack the tempo, though, Gomez here slows the beat to a woozy crawl that owes something to the pitched-down sound of recent Southern hip hop".
 Musically, "Good for You" was compared to the works of Lana Del Rey.

 The track's ambient, sparse and pitched-down production contains minor sound bursts and finger clicks, comprising percussion instrumentation, drum machines, a transparent and airy synthesizer, and minimalistic bass.
 Its production was noted to recall Rocky's discography, namely At.Long.Last.A$AP.
-According to the music sheet published at Musicnotes.com by The Royalty Network, the song is composed in the common time signature and is set in the key of F minor, having a moderate tempo of 89 beats per minute.
+This song is composed in the common time signature and is played in the key of F minor, with a moderate tempo of 89 beats per minute.
 It follows a basic sequence of Fm–A♭–B♭–Fm–E♭ as its chord progression, except in the bridge, which has a sequence of C♯m and the lyrics "Trust me, I can take you there / Trust me, I / Trust me, I / Trust me, I", and during Rocky's verse, where the chords of C♯, E♭ and D are repeated in sequence.
 Gomez solicits a slightly raspy, deliberate, slow and breathy vocal in the song, while making use of mumbling, crooning and cooing techniques, and a plaintive timbre.
 Her vocal range spans the low note of C3 to the high note of B♭4.
 Her voice was compared to that of Imogen Heap, Lana Del Rey, and Lorde; she clips her enunciation and breaks her vowels on words such as "good" which she phrases as "guh-eeed".